CircuitVerse/Interactive-Book/docs/counter.md

 The JA and KA inputs of FF-A are tied to logic 1.
 So FF-A will work as a toggle flip-flop.
 The JB and KB inputs are connected to QA.

 ### Types

-* 3 bit synchronous up counter
-* 3 bit synchronous down counter
-* 4 bit synchronous up counter
+* **4 bit synchronous up counter:** In the up counter the 4 bit binary sequence starts from 0000 and increments up to 1111, i.e from 0 to 15.
-* 4 bit synchronous down counter
+* **4 bit synchronous down counter:** Down counter counts the numbers in decreasing order i.e from 15 to 0.
+* **4 bit synchronous up/down counter:** This counter has two modes of counting i.e. up counting and down counting.
+There is a mode switch which switches between the two modes of the counter.
+When the mode M = 0 it counts up & when mode M = 1 then it counts down.
+* **4-Bit Synchronous Decade Counter:** A BCD decade counter exhibits a truncated binary sequence and goes from 0000 through the
+1001 state.
+Rather than going from the 1001 state to the 1010 state, it recycles to the 0000 state.

 ### Logical Diagram